-7.1 This Agreement shall be effective on the date the last party signs and shall be for a threeyear (36 months) term to match any Contractor interactions with the District under which the Contractor receives student data.

-7.2 Either party may terminate this Agreement for any reason at any time upon reasonable notice to the other party.
+- 7.1 This Agreement shall be effective on the date the last party signs and shall be valid for the same term as the Contractor's underlying service agreement/contract/MOU covering Contractor's interactions with the District under which the Contractor receives student data, but no later than three (3) years from the date on which the last party signs this Agreement. - 7.2 Either party may terminate this Agreement for any reason at any time upon reasonable notice to the other party.